ZhenbangYou/SysY-Front-End/README.md

 Do not forget to declare a constant array since the subscripts can be variables.

 #### Test Case
 Both arrays and indices can be variables or constants, and your program should cover all of these cases.
 Also, the dimension of the indices can be equal to or less than that of the array, with the latter case appearing in the parameter of functions.
-A *main* function and a function called with several types of real parameters (in terms of whether being an array, a constant and etc) suffice.
+A *main* function and a function called with several types of real parameters (in terms of whether being an array, a constant and etc.) suffice.

 ### Step 8 Initializations
 #### Framework
-Here we only talk about the initilization of arrays.
+Here we only talk about the initialization of arrays.
 With this, that of scalars will be trivial.

 At the beginning, I did not even understand the semantic of initialization lists.
 In other words, I cannot even accomplish array initializations manually.
 Thanks to our group members, I finally get through it.
 The semantic rules are as follows:
   - Each pair of braces is responsible for the initialization of an array (or a subarray), with the outmost one responsible for the entire array.